 National and INTERNATIONAL partners

 BCLT is an active member of the RECIT network of literary translation centres in Europe and works with many international partners.

 Summer school partners

-Our annual International Literary Translation and Creative Writing Summer School is supported by partners such as the Nippon Foundation, NORLA, Dutch Foundation for Literature, LTI Korea, Austrian Cultural Forum, the Blue Metropolis Foundation, the Goethe-Institut, the French Book Office and New Spanish Books.
+Our annual International Literary Translation and Creative Writing Summer School is supported by partners such as the Sheikh Zayed Book Award, Nippon Foundation, NORLA, Dutch Foundation for Literature, LTI Korea, the Goethe-Institut, Arts Council England, Danish Arts Foundation and Pro Helvetia.

 BCLT was founded in 1989 by the late W.G.
 Sebald.
 ‘Max’ was Professor of European Literature at UEA and a German writer who opted to live in the UK and continue writing in German.